Contexter/FountainAI/Initialize the FountainAI.md

 - Initialized new Vapor applications for each app.
 - Set up GitHub Actions workflows for CI/CD automation, including build, unit test, integration test, end-to-end test, and deployment steps.
 - Added a configuration file for easy setup and management.
+- Provided scripts to automate the addition of secrets via GitHub's API.
 ```